1Corinthians 12:3

 Throughout the Greek New Testament we find the phrase:

-κυριου ιησου χριστου (kuriou iesou christou) Pronounced: curry-you yay-sue crease-two
+- κυριου ιησου χριστου (kuriou iesou christou) Pronounced like: curry-you yay-sue crease-two

 This phrase is typically translated/transliterated into our English Bibles as Lord Jesus Christ.